thousandbrainsproject/tbp.monty/docs/how-to-use-monty/getting-started.md

 python benchmarks/run_parallel.py -e my_experiment
 ```

-If you wish to disable W&B for benchmark experiments, you can pass the environment variable `DISABLE_WANDB=1` as a prefix to the run command.
+If you wish to disable W&B for benchmark experiments, you can pass the inline environment variable `DISABLE_WANDB=1` to the run command.

 ```shell
 DISABLE_WANDB=1 python benchmarks/run.py -e my_experiment